 - At the moment, wagering on eSports is not allowed in Indiana or Colorado.

-New users signing up for an account with theScore Bet will benefit from a multi-part welcome pack that includes a $1,000 match bonus and a risk-free bet worth up to $500.
+New users signing up for an account with theScore Bet will benefit from a deposit match bonus worth up to $1,000.

 |Promo Code||Just Click This Link|

 |Last Updated||September 2021|